drrid/Aligner-Trimming-Machine/README.md

 2)Hardware:
-  -use laser to calibrate E axis
+  - use laser to calibrate E axis